 How Movers Calculate Your Moving Costs

-On average, a small one-bedroom apartment or studio should require around two workers and should take no longer than three hours to complete, cost around $400 or less.
+On average, a small one-bedroom apartment or studio should require around two workers and take no longer than three hours to complete, costing around $400 or less.
 Larger two to three-bedroom homes could take anywhere from six to 10 hours to complete, requiring three to five workers.
 This could cost from $600 to around $2,000.

 Long-distance moves are calculated differently.
-If you’re planning to move across state lines or across the country, the moving company will likely charge you by either the total weight per pound or by the volume of all your belongings.
+If you’re planning to move across state lines or across the country, the moving company will likely charge you by either the total weight per pound or the volume of all your belongings.

 A typical one-bedroom should weigh around 2,000 pounds, costing you approximately $600 for a few hundred miles.
 If you’re moving cross-country, the price jumps to around $2,500 or higher.

 Larger homes weigh about 5,000 pounds on average, and costs can be as low as $1,700 to as high as $7,000.
 The most significant factor for long-distance move prices is the distance.